cncf/tag-security/assessments/guide/security-reviewer.md

 ### Required

-Unless approved by SIG-Security chairs, the lead reviewer will have previously performed a CNCF security evaluation.
+Unless approved by SIG-Security chairs, the lead reviewer will have previously performed a CNCF security review.
 Exemptions to this are reviewed case by case upon established need by the CNCF SIG-Security chairs in order to bootstrap the process as appropriate.
-If a lead reviewer has not previously performed a security evaluation, and the chairs concur with them fulfilling the role, it is encouraged that at least 1 additional reviewer have experience and be leveraged as the delegate or designee by the lead.
+If a lead reviewer has not previously performed a security review, and the chairs concur with them fulfilling the role, it is encouraged that at least 1 additional reviewer have experience and be leveraged as the delegate or designee by the lead.